Property Owners

 Long Lake Chuck Taylor

-Lower Hamilton County (Benson/Hope/Lake Pleasant/Morehouse/Speculator/Wells) Elizabeth Mangle
+Lower Hamilton County Caitlin Stewart

-North Creek/North River Judy Brown and Evelyn Greene
+North Creek/North River Evelyn Greene

-Saranac Lake Leslie Karasin
+Saranac Lake Adrien Vlach

 Tupper Lake Scott Chartier

-Warrensburg John Wolfken
+Warrensburg

-and if knotweed is within 100 feet of wetlands (marsh/bog) (see part 578 of APA Rules & Regulations) also sign page 6 of the APA form.
-The signed forms should be given/sent to your IPC.
-Then arrange to have the IPC review where the knotweed is on your property.
-The IPC will coordinate with the pesticide applicator to hopefully treat the knotweed in August or September.
-There is no guarantee that the property will be treated.
-The first treatment usually kills over 90% of the knotweed, and a second treatment (the next year) usually kills the rest, with a third year treatment sometimes needed.
+The first treatment usually kills over 90% of the knotweed, and a second treatment (the next year) usually kills over 98%, with a third, fourth, and fifth year treatment sometimes needed.
 The knotweed will start to look sick about a week after treatment.
-You should not cut down knotweed for at least two weeks after it is treated so the pesticide will be taken down to the root system.
-It is best to leave the knotweed in place after treatment, in which case a second treatment can be done about four week later to plants that were missed.
+You should not cut down knotweed for at least three weeks after it is treated so the pesticide will be taken down to the root system.
+It is best to leave the knotweed in place after treatment, in which case a second treatment can be done about four weeks later to plants that were missed.

 Herbicide treatment should only be done after the knotweed starts to flower, when it is taking nutrients (and herbicide) to the root system, and before the first hard frost (August through early October in the Adirondacks).
+Do not cut the knotweed for at least 3 weeks after treatment to allow time for the herbicide to get to the root system.
 In New York, property owners are permitted to apply non-restricted herbicide on their own property.
 If you treat knotweed on your own property and do not have an injection gun, consider cutting the knotweed prior to June, then spray the leaves with 5% glyphosate (e.g. diluted Accord XRT II) in August or September.

 Blue Mountain Lake Ellen Collins